What is a GoCheck?

 One important part of our quality management system is the GoCheck—a tool we use to assess the quality of translations and provide constructive feedback to the translators that helps them grow and improve.

 Gengo Reviewers assess translations by reviewing them for errors, marking them according to Gengo's error types classification.
 The GoCheck system automatically calculates a final quality score from 0.0 to 10.0 for each translation based on its total word count, number of errors, and error severity.
 (Read more on How does Gengo measure quality.)
 This screenshot of the GoCheck platform shows the options a reviewer will see when selecting an error type:

 What does Gengo look for in a translation?

-We are aware that different translators have different writing styles, and could translate the same text with different stylistic or phrasing choices, but both resulting in translations that sound equally natural to any native speaker.
-For example, one translator may use simple words, while the other one may use more difficult vocabulary.
-They both have their own writing styles.
-These stylistic or phrasing aspects are not deemed mistakes, as we cannot quantify these aspects objectively or support with a specific grammatical rule.
+We are aware that different translators have different writing styles, and could translate the same text with different stylistic or phrasing choices, both resulting in translations that sound equally natural to a native speaker.
+These differences in style or phrasing are not deemed mistakes, as we cannot quantify these aspects objectively or support them a specific grammatical rule.

-On the other hand, an unnatural translation would contain strange wording or structure and would objectively sound "too unnatural" to the ear of a native speaker—it just doesn't sound right.
-In that case, we would have to mark it as an error.
+On the other hand, an unnatural translation containing strange wording or phrasing that objectively sounds "too unnatural" to the ear of a native speaker would be marked as an error.